Planetary dynamos driven by semiconvection in stably stratified layers: Introduction

 \section{Introduction}

-Gaseous planets such as Jupiter and Saturn are thought to be comprised of a surface layer of molecular hydrogen, above a deep core of metallic hydrogen, so-called for its high electrical conductivity.
-Planetary magnetic fields are likely maintained by the dynamo action of convection-driven flows in this metallic hydrogen core.
-The transition between these regions is gradual, but peak conductivity is reached by radius $0.8R_J$ for Jupiter, and $0.5R_S$ in Saturn. \citep{jones2011planetary} Previous dynamo models have focused on overturning convection \citep[e.g.][]{gastine2012dipolar,jones2014dynamo}, but convective layers in planets may be too deep deep inside the planetary interior to explain the features of the observed magnetic fields \citep[e.g.][]{debras2019new}.
-Recent structure models propose that, closer to the surface, there may exist large regions with a stably stratified density, but destabilising temperature gradients \citep{leconte2012new,debras2019new}.
+In the past few years, the Juno and Cassini missions have provided us with measurements of the magnetic fields of Jupiter and Saturn in high details, revealing complex fields to unprecedented resolution \citep{connerney2022new,dougherty2018saturn}.
+However, the processes supporting these fields are still not fully understood, with these studies showing surprising features that are difficult to explain with our current dynamo paradigms.
+The gas giants are thought to be comprised of a surface layer of molecular hydrogen, above a deep core of metallic hydrogen, so-called for its high electrical conductivity.
+Planetary magnetic fields are likely maintained by the dynamo action of fluid flows in this metallic hydrogen core.
+The transition between these regions is gradual, but peak conductivity is reached by radius $80\%$ of the planetary radius for Jupiter, and $50\%$ in Saturn. \citep{jones2011planetary}.

+Previous dynamo models have focused on overturning convection \citep[e.g.][]{gastine2012dipolar,jones2014dynamo}, but convective layers in planets may be too deep inside the planetary interior to explain the features of the observed magnetic fields \citep[e.g.][]{debras2019new}.
+Recent structure models propose that, closer to the surface, there may exist large regions with a stably stratified density due to the concentration of helium in the metallic hydrogen, but destabilising temperature gradients \citep{leconte2012new,debras2019new}.
 These regions are unstable to semiconvection, a form of double diffusive convection.
 This is a phenomenon in which fluid motions are driven by differences in the gradients of two scalars that both contribute to the fluid density, that diffuse at different rates \citep{schwarzschild1958evolution}.
 In astrophysical applications, the fast-diffusing scalar is temperature $T$, and the slow-diffusing scalar is composition $C$ of some heavy element (e.g. helium).
 However, semiconvection also occurs in terrestrial oceans, where salinity is the slow-diffusing component, and has been observed in laboratory experiments of salt-sugar solutions.
 The semiconvection regime is characterised by a destabilising thermal gradient, and stabilising compositional gradient; the opposite case is referred to as fingering convection.
 An excellent introduction to the subject is provided by \citet{radko2013double}.